-If you have noticed the building going up over the last year or so on the main street, between the hotels Savoie and Kandahar, and thought what a fabulous place it would be to buy a flat, but then decided that £2m was possibly a bit much for a holiday home, you will be delighted to hear that YSE has taken over the whole third floor, with three magnificent apartments.
+If you have noticed the beautiful new building on the main street, between the hotels Savoie and Kandahar, and thought what a fabulous place it would be to buy a flat, but then decided that £2m was possibly a bit much for a holiday home, you will be delighted to hear that YSE runs the whole third floor, with three magnificent apartments.
 Ptarmigan is one of them, with four bedrooms and four bathrooms (one with bath and shower, three with showers), and a sauna.
 For seven or eight guests there is nowhere better to stay in Val d’Isère…

 The architect of this building is internationally renowned Michel Covarel, and true to form Chalet Ptarmigan is beautifully finished and fitted with lots of old wood and granite, but also every conceivable mod con.

 Ptarmigan has been built around its spacious sitting-dining room, with a log fire and huge sliding windows onto a vast balcony.
 It faces south, and the views of the mountains across the roofs of the village are quite fantastic, as shown in our photos above.
 If you are bewildered by the picture of the dinner table, which seems to be in the middle of a château, with the cook working a few halls away, it is because the table is surrounded by mirrors, and the chalet girl was just behind the camera.